ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-screen-in-braille.md

 7. Click {guilabel}`OK` to confirm.

-8. Connect your Braille device to the system.
+8. Connect your Braille device to the system over USB, serial port or Bluetooth.

 ## Read a document in a different language